matt-kempster/m2c/README.md

 ### Struct Field Inference

 By default, `mips_to_c` can use type information from decompiled functions to help fill in unknown struct fields.
-This behavior can be disabled with `--no-struct-inference`.
+This behavior can be disabled with `--no-unk-inference` ("Disable unknown struct/type inference" on the website).

 For structs in the context, the following fields treated as "unknown" space that can be inferred: